 Think about it for a minute.

 First, they go through the intense experience of being born.
-This explains all the ways that birth can affect breastfeeding https://breastfeedingconfidential.com/birth-and-breastfeeding
+Birth can really affect breastfeeding.

 All of a sudden the lights are brighter; the noises are louder, the air is cold.
 Their body probably gets rubbed all over with towels or blankets.
 I can’t even imagine what that must feel like.

 It’s not too long before a cold stethoscope is slapped against their chest.
 Then a thermometer is being stuck under their armpit.

 When the world gets to be too much, don’t a lot of us want to just take a nap?

 The baby who was just born and is less than 24 hours just needs time, patience and lots of skin to skin.

 Skin to skin helps babies stabilize their temperature, stabilize their blood sugar levels and is important for their neurobehavioral development.
 I say it’s like snake oil, it’s good for everything.
 If you tell me that you don’t know what I mean by that, then I will feel really old.

 Most babies will wake up and start breastfeeding regularly within the first 24 hours.
 The nurses will monitor them and make sure that there are no complications from them not eating.

 After 24 hours – Until Your Milk Comes In